Who Are These Horses and the Search for Identity

 The 17 Clusters were compared to each other, and also with DNA data the team had for ancestral horse remains which had been found in permafrost by archaeologists.

-In short, the pool of DNA data these scientists collected for their study “Mitochondrial DNA and the origins of the domestic horse”, were used to determine when and in what regions horses were originally domesticated, how breeds developed over time, and the geographic factors that played into the development of each of these clusters.
+In short, the pool of DNA data these scientists collected for their study “Mitochondrial DNA and the origins of the domestic horse”, was used to determine when and in what regions horses were originally domesticated, how breeds developed over time, and the geographic factors that played into the development of each of these clusters.

 The DNA samples from the Carter Reservoir horses were compared with the DNA of all the horses in each of the study’s 17 Clusters at a genetic level.
 This data pool is extensive enough to definitively assess which of the clusters each Carter horse’s DNA most closely matches.